sebastian-zieba/PACMAN/joss/paper.md

 This will enable easy comparison between different pipelines, and also lower the barrier to entry for newcomers in the exoplanet atmosphere field.

 What sets `PACMAN` apart from other tools provided by the community, is that it was specifically designed to reduce and fit HST data.
-For example, there are several open-source tools which can fit time series observations of stars to model events like transiting exoplanets (e.g., `EXOFASTv2` [@Eastman2019], `juliet` [@Espinoza2019], `allesfitter` [@Gunther2019; @Gunther2021], `exoplanet` [@Foreman-Mackey2021a; @Foreman-Mackey2021b], `starry` [@Luger2019]).
+For example, there are several open-source tools that can fit time series observations of stars to model events like transiting exoplanets (e.g., `EXOFASTv2` [@Eastman2019], `juliet` [@Espinoza2019], `allesfitter` [@Gunther2019; @Gunther2021], `exoplanet` [@Foreman-Mackey2021a; @Foreman-Mackey2021b], `starry` [@Luger2019]).
-`PACMAN`'s source code, however, includes fitting models which can model systematics which are characteristic to HST data (like the orbit-long exponential ramps due to charge trapping or the upstream-downstream effect) which removes the need for the user to write these functions themselves.
+`PACMAN`'s source code, however, includes fitting models that can model systematics which are characteristic to HST data (like the orbit-long exponential ramps due to charge trapping or the upstream-downstream effect) which removes the need for the user to write these functions themselves.
 `PACMAN` will also retrieve information from the header of the fits files, automatically detect HST orbits and visits and use this information in the fitting models.

 As mentioned above, there are several open-source codes that fit light curves but `PACMAN` also does data reduction.
-Another code which can reduce HST/WFC3 observations is `Iraclis` [@Tsiaras2016] (see Section [Similar tools](#similar-tools) for more information).
+Another code that can reduce HST/WFC3 observations is `Iraclis` [@Tsiaras2016] (see Section [Similar tools](#similar-tools) for more information).

 # Outline of the pipeline steps

-The pipeline starts with the _ima_ data products provided by the Space Telescope Science Institute which can be easily accessed from [MAST](https://mast.stsci.edu/search/hst).
+The pipeline starts with the _ima_ data products provided by the Space Telescope Science Institute that can be easily accessed from [MAST](https://mast.stsci.edu/search/hst).
-These files created by the WFC3 calibration pipeline, `calwf3`, have already several calibrations applied (dark subtraction, and linearity correction, flat-fielding) to each readout of the IR exposure.
+These files created by the WFC3 calibration pipeline, `calwf3`, have already several calibrations applied (dark subtraction, linearity correction, flat-fielding) to each readout of the IR exposure.

 In the following we highlight several steps in the reduction and fitting stages of the code which are typical for HST/WFC3 observations: